ACADEMIC

 At Key Stage 3 the emphasis is on the acquisition of the vocabulary and structures necessary to describe the students’ personal surroundings and interests.
 The key tenses required to refer to the past, present and future are introduced and the foundations are laid for the IGCSE course.

-Year 7 pupils are not set.
-They will all be given the same exam and according to their results in June, Year 7 will be set in 4 groups for Year 8: a slower (4), 2 middle (3 & 2) and a quicker (1) moving set.
-All sets will still end up covering the extended section of the IGCSE syllabus by the end of Year 11.
+Pupils are set according to the results achieved in the Year 7 exams: a slower (4), 2 middle (3 & 2) and a quicker (1) moving set.
+All sets will still end up covering the extended section of the GCSE syllabus by the end of Year 11.
 Some candidates will sit the exam in Year 10.
 All our students enter for all components at extended level (targeted grades B, A, A*).
 Pupils are given 3 lessons per week.

 Content